bhupeshkd/AI_CRM_Automation/docs/assumptions_and_limitations.md

 # Assumptions

-The following assumptions were made during development.
+The following assumptions were made during the development of the system.

-## Business
+## Business Assumptions

-- Every lead is unique.
-- Email and phone identify a customer.
+- Each customer is uniquely identified by their email address and phone number.
-- One appointment occupies one time slot.
+- Every lead represents a potential customer interested in purchasing a vehicle.
-- AI qualification executes immediately after lead creation.
+- AI qualification is automatically triggered whenever a new lead is created.
+- One appointment can only be assigned to one lead at a specific date and time.
+- Sales executives use AI recommendations to prioritize customer follow-ups.

 ---

-## Technical
+## Technical Assumptions

-- PostgreSQL stores all CRM data.
+- PostgreSQL (Supabase) is the primary database.
+- Google Gemini AI returns structured and valid JSON responses.
-- Google Sheets acts as external CRM reporting.
+- Google Sheets is used for automatic lead synchronization and reporting.
-- FastAPI exposes REST APIs.
+- FastAPI serves as the backend REST API.
-- AI qualification returns structured JSON.
+- Streamlit provides the user interface and dashboard.
+- JWT tokens are used for API authentication.

 ---

-# Limitations
+# Current Limitations

-Current MVP limitations include:

-- No user authentication
-- No role-based access control
+Although the project is production-ready, the current version has the following limitations:

-- No background scheduler
+- No email notification system
-- No WhatsApp Business API
+- No WhatsApp Business API integration
-- No Email API
-- No SMS integration
+- No SMS notification service
-- No Dashboard
+- No background job scheduler (Celery/APScheduler)
-- No Analytics
+- No Docker containerization
-- No Docker deployment
+- No CI/CD pipeline
-- No Redis queue
+- No Redis-based task queue
+- No automated reminder notifications
+- No file upload support for customer documents
-- No Celery workers
+- No multi-tenant (organization-based) architecture

 ---

 # Future Scope

-Possible enhancements:
+Potential enhancements for future versions include:

+- Email Automation
+- WhatsApp Business API Integration
-- JWT Authentication
+- SMS Notifications
-- Background Jobs
+- Background Task Scheduling
+- Automated Follow-up Reminders
-- Voice AI
+- AI Voice Assistant
 - AI Receptionist
-- WhatsApp Bot
-- Email Automation
-- RAG-based CRM
+- RAG-based Customer Knowledge Assistant
-- Docker
-- Kubernetes
+- Docker & Kubernetes Deployment
-- CI/CD
+- CI/CD Pipeline
-- Monitoring
+- Redis + Celery Integration
-- Analytics Dashboard
+- Advanced Analytics Dashboard
+- Predictive Sales Analytics
 - Multi-language Support
+- Multi-tenant CRM Architecture